 It’s a perfect fall day in New England.
 Time for us to put in fuel for next spring’s DIY maple syrup making operation!
 If we were good little Vermonters, we would have done this while the snow melted.
 Clearly, we’re still assimilating.

 Finding and storing sugar wood is easy for us to do.
 We’ve got chainsaws, a log-splitter, and the remnants of 50 or so giant white pine trees that we cut down several years ago.
 We’ve heard from many customers that their sugar wood comes from trees on their property.
 But what if you don’t have all those trees?
 And what if this is the first time you have made wood-fired maple syrup and don’t know anything?

-Keeping in mind that we’re only on year seven of this journey ourselves, here’s what we know.
+Keeping in mind that we’re only on year eight of this journey ourselves, here’s what we know.

 How much wood do I need to make wood-fired maple syrup?